DKT15/Horiseon-Challenge/README.md

 # Horiseon-Challenge

-First challenge to demonstrate the ability to refactor HTML and CSS.
+First challenge is to demonstrate the ability to refactor HTML and CSS.

 ## Description